 Other Things to See While You’re There

 Chee Dale is situated just off the Monsal Trail, which means that you have plenty of options for making your route a longer one.

 The Monsal Trail is built on the site of a former railway line and is now a traffic-free route for walkers and cyclists.
 There are places to hire bikes along the trail and it’s a beautiful place to go for a bike ride either before or after your walk through Chee Dale.
 I have some more easy Peak District cycle routes on my blog.
 The Monsal trail passes through several of the old railway tunnels as it makes its way towards Bakewell.
 These tunnels are long and dark and certainly add to the adventure and sense that this is not your typical bike ride.
 The longest of these tunnels is just short of half a kilometre and just as your eyes have finally adjusted to the dimly lit tunnels you are rewarded with stunning views from the top of the Headstone Viaduct as you come back out into the light.
 From here you can enjoy a well-earned rest while you look out onto the hills and valleys of the Peak District or you can drop down the steep path at the side of the viaduct and enjoy a picnic by the river’s edge.

 There’s plenty to explore on the Monsal Trail but make sure you leave plenty of time for Chee Dale.
 Although it’s only a short walk, it’s one to be savoured and not rushed.

 About the Author

 Rob Haggan has been hiking and biking through the UK’s national parks and wild places for over 20 years.
-He writes about his adventures at The Outdoor Adventure Blog and is a Get Outside Champion for Ordnance Survey.
+He writes about his adventures at Weekend Adventurers and is a Get Outside Champion for Ordnance Survey.